Kielx/image-uploader/README.md

 </div>

 Image uploader allows users to upload images to firebase hosted storage.
 App is built using React.js and Firebase with state stored in Redux.
 Offers clean design and user friendly interface.
 Also with dark mode.
-Styling with TailwindCSS.
+Styling with TailwindCSS with dark mode following Material Design Principles.
 ## Table of contents

   - [Table of contents](#table-of-contents)